Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Power Consumption__
 Rely on solar panels for power, what limit?
 Also, when in Earth's shadow no incoming power.
 Different power modes.
+The small size of cubesats is their main advantage along with their low production cost due to the ability to manufacture at scale.
+However, the limited size has an impact on the available power resources.
+In space, solar power is widely used to power satellites.
+The limited real estate available to deploy solar panels on cubesats results in limited power resources.

 ## __Security__
+Be able to prevent malicious uploads...especially for military satellites.
+Maintain secure communications.

 ## __Cost__
 Cubesats main selling point is low cost compared to more traditional satellites.
 The cost per lb to lauch mass into a low earth orbit is ..., hence, minimizing the mass of the satellite is important.
+The systems must also be radiation hardened to allow the electronics to operate